 Drafting Promissory Notes

 The lawyers at Kahane Law Office in Calgary, assist lenders in protecting money that they lend.
 We assist in negotiating, drafting, registration of related security and enforcement, if necessary.
 Do not leave things to chance and properly secure your hard earned money when making loans, even between family members.
 Pre-determined terms help avoid problem down the road if disagreements arise.
 Call today!
-Call 403-225-8810 in Calgary and southern Alberta or toll-free at 1-877-225-8817 or email us directly here.
+Call (403) 225-8810 in Calgary and Southern Alberta and (780) 571-8463 in Edmonton and Northern Alberta or toll-free at 1-877-225-8817 or feel free to email us here.